neurospin/rql_download/doc/source/twisted.rst

     # properly the configuration file: see the documentation)
     start_sftp_server=yes

-Execute the 'main.py' script of the 'twistedserver' module.
-This script can be parametrized from the command line or from a file with the following synthax:
+Execute the 'main.py' script of the 'twistedserver' module if you decide to start the server manually.

+This latter can be parametrized from the command line or from a file with the following syntax:

 ::

     [rsetftp]
     cubicweb-instance=instance_name1:instance_name2
     port=9191
+    private−key=$HOME/ssh/idrsa
+    public−key=$HOME/ssh/idrsa.pub
+    unix−username=me

-This configuration file default location is '~/.config/rsetftp' but can be tuned via the 'config-file' option.
+This configuration file default location is '~/.config/rsetftp' but can be set explicitely via the 'config-file' option.

-All the script options are:
+All the 'main.py' script options are:

 - cubicweb-instance: the name of the instance (or instances separated by ':') the ftp server will connect.
 This instance must inherit from the rql_download